Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Complications after vaccination rarely occur in children in the first six months of their lives, the more they can be masked by other diseases of this age.
-However, it is tactically correct to think first about other types of pathology, only by excluding which it is possible to raise the question of the connection of complications after vaccination.
-It is especially important to exclude meningitis, pneumonia and emergency surgical pathology, since the delay in their treatment is life threatening.
+Complications after vaccination rarely occur in children in the first six months of their life, especially since they can be masked by other diseases of this age.
+However, it is tactically correct to think first about other types of pathology, only after excluding which one can raise the question of the connection with complications after vaccination.
+It is especially important to exclude meningitis, pneumonia and emergency surgical pathology, since delay in their treatment is life-threatening.

-To address this issue, it is important to consider the time of development of the disease.
+To resolve this issue, it is important to take into account the time of development of the disease.

-“Complications after vaccination” does not always mean “from vaccination”.
-So, the temperature rise later than the 2nd day after inoculation with inactivated drugs or before the 5th or after the 15th day from the administration of live vaccines is usually not associated with its implementation (after the injection of HPV, the development of meningitis occurs until the 25th day, and orchita - up to the 42nd day).
-But even in cases of temperature, rash within a specified time, their preservation for more than 2-3 days and / or the addition of new symptoms (vomiting, diarrhea, meningeal signs), makes their connection with its implementation unlikely.
-Such situations require hospitalization, and the history should be carefully collected, especially with regard to the child’s contacts, who are ill with the environment, or with allergens.
+"Complications after vaccination" - does not always mean - "from vaccination".
+Thus, an increase in temperature later than the 2nd day after vaccination with inactivated preparations or before the 5th or after the 15th day after the introduction of live vaccines, as a rule, is not associated with its implementation (after the introduction of LPV, meningitis develops before the 25th day, and orchitis - before the 42nd day).
+But even in cases of the appearance of temperature, rash at the specified time, their persistence for more than 2-3 days and / or the addition of new symptoms (vomiting, diarrhea, meningeal signs), makes their connection with its implementation unlikely.
+Such situations require hospitalization, while a thorough anamnesis should be collected, especially with regard to the child's contacts, sick people in the environment, contact with allergens.

-There are no pathognomonic symptoms that would allow to unequivocally consider the event of a complication after vaccination, so this is always a probabilistic statement even after the exclusion of all other possible causes.
+There are no pathognomonic symptoms that would allow one to clearly consider the event of a complication after vaccination, so this is always a probabilistic statement even after excluding all other possible causes.

 Infectious diseases